-This course can be taken as a Minor or a Major.

-A Minor in Business consists of two units.
-A Major in Business consists of 4 units.
+This course can be taken as a Minor or Major.
+A Minor in Business consists of two units and may be taken in either Year 11 or Year 12.
+A Major in Business consists of four units.
+The four units are delivered across Years 11 and 12 in the following order:

-The units that can be taken in Year 11 or Year 12 are set out below.

 Unit Title Accr Prerequisites

 Changing Business Environment Т None

 Relationship Management Т None

 Planning for Current Context Т None

 Business Challenges Т None

-Negotiated Unit Т None
+Negotiated Unit Т A student must have studied at least three standard units from this course in order to complete a negotiated unit.
+Written principal approval is also required.